Sandpainting: Japanese tray pictures

-Emperor Tenmu (631 – 686), the 40th emperor of Japan, used Bonseki techniques to describe landscapes and natural objects.
+Emperor Tenmu (631–686), the 40th emperor of Japan, used Bonseki techniques to describe landscapes and natural objects.
 Several gardens in Kyoto are also believed to have been designed using bonseki.
-The 1300 essay by the Japanese Zen monk Kokan Shiren, “Rhymeprose on a Miniature Landscape Garden,” talks about the principles of bonseki and garden architecture.
-Bonseki became a popular art form of the Japanese aristocracy during the reign of Ashikaga Yoshimasa (1443-1490).
-The historical figure with the most profound influence on “the Japanese “Way of Tea,” Sen no Rikyū (1522 – 1591), practiced bonseki.
+The 1300 essay by the Japanese Zen monk Kokan Shiren, "Rhymeprose on a Miniature Landscape Garden", talks about the principles of bonseki and garden architecture.
+Bonseki became a popular art form of the Japanese aristocracy during the reign of Ashikaga Yoshimasa (1443–1490).
+The historical figure with the most profound influence on the Japanese "Way of Tea", Sen no Rikyū (1522–1591), practiced bonseki.
 From the 15th century in Japan, Buddhist artists in the times of the shōguns practised the craft of bonseki by sprinkling dry coloured sand and pebbles onto the surface of plain black lacquered trays.
 They used bird feathers as brushes to form the sandy surface into seascapes and landscapes.
 These tray pictures were used in religious ceremonies.
+Although the practice of bonseki nearly died out after WWII, there are still actively practicing schools.